-- N. Carrier wheel bearings clean and repack. - O. Roller chain remove, clean and soak in oil. - P. Track bushings.
+- N. Carrier wheel bearings clean and repack. - O. Roller chain remove, clean and soak in oil. - P. Track bushings. - Q. Change gearbox oil.

 NOTE: Pillowblock and flange bearings: These are sealed bearings.
 Lubricate sparingly, seal damage may result.
 One or two pumps every 20 hours maximum.
 Diesel fuel squirted on seals at the end of the season will help to keep seals soft and flexible